Rough volatility, path-dependent PDEs and weak rates of convergence: The functional It o formula and the path-dependent PDE

 \subsection{A path-dependent PDE}

-As in the Markovian case, this Itô formula leads to natural connections with PDEs.
+As in the Markovian case, this It\^o formula leads to natural connections with PDEs.
 In this section, we rigorously prove that conditional expectations (equivalently, solutions to a BSDE) are solutions to path-dependent PDEs.
-This was predicted by~\cite[Section~4.2]{viens2019martingale} where they also showed the reverse implication, knwon as Feynman-Kac formula.
+This was predicted by~\cite[Section~4.2]{viens2019martingale} where they also showed the reverse implication, known as Feynman-Kac formula.
 The crucial aspect is to show time differentiability, for which we follow~\cite[Theorem 3.2]{wang2022path}, where a similar result is presented for regular kernels.
 This requires to introduce new variables and notations.
-Define the forward-backward SVE for~$\ww\in\Ww$ and all~$0 \leq t\le s\le T$:
+Define the forward-backward SVE for~$\ww\in\Ww$ and { all~$0 \leq t, s\le T$: } The forward process~$\bm{X}$ lives in~$\RR^d$ and the backward one~$\bm{Y}$ in~$\RR^{d'}$ with~$d,d'\in\NN$.
+Moreover~$\Phi$ maps~$\Ww$ to~$\RR^{d'}$ and $f:\TT\times\RR^d\times\RR^{d'}\times\RR^{d'\times d}\to\RR^{d'}$ is measurable in all variables.
+Under the following assumptions, the backward SDE has a unique square integrable solution~\cite[Theorem 4.3.1]{zhang2017backward}. \begin{assumption} \ \begin{enumerate} \item[(i)] $\EE[\Phi(\bm{X}^{t,\ww})^2]<\infty$, for all~$\ww\in\Ww$ and all~$0\le t\le s\le T$; \item[(ii)] $f$ is uniformly Lipschitz continuous in $(y,z)$ and uniformly continuous in~$t$ and $x$; \item[(iii)] $\EE\left[\left(\int_0^T \abs{f(r,\bm{X}^{t,\ww}_r,0,0)} \dr \right)^2\right]$ is finite. \end{enumerate} \end{assumption} Condition~(iii) is satisfied if, for instance, there exist~$G\in\Xx$ and~$g\in L^1(\TT)$ such that~$f(r,\ww,0,0)\le g(r) \sqrt{\norm{G(\ww)}_{\TT}}$.
+We now show that